35 + Interesting Facts About Greece You Absolutely Have To Know

 - The evil eye is a common superstition.
 You will find jewelry and other ornaments in the shape of a big blue eye everywhere.
 Wearing blue eye charms or blue beads can ward away the “evil eye”.
 The same applies to the blue-painted housetops in Cycladic architecture.
 They painted the roofs and the shutters in the blue color to keep away the evil.

 - Greeks wave with the palm closed.
-Waving with the palm opened and the fingers extended, is considered an insult.
+Waving with the palm opened and the fingers extended is considered an insult.
 So try to avoid it!
-(Photo – frustrated Greeks showing the whole palm at the goverment!)
+(Photo – frustrated Greeks showing the whole palm at the government!)

 - Newborns are not given a name at birth, but are baptized around their first birthday.
 The name that will be given to the child is an important issue for the Greek family.
 Usually, the baby is named after the name of a grandparent, so that the legacy of the family is continued.
 That is the reason why one family might have 3 children named after grandpa Giorgos.

 - Greece has more varieties of olives than any country in the world.
 It is the world’s 3rd leading producer of olives.